May 8, 2019

-The Trump administration recently proposed requiring pharmaceutical manufacturers to disclose list prices in TV ads – similar to how they disclose side effects – for every drug covered by Medicare or Medicaid.
+The Trump administration today finalized a rule requiring pharmaceutical manufacturers to disclose list prices in TV ads – similar to how they disclose side effects – for every drug covered by Medicare or Medicaid.
 Here’s why this could be an important step toward a goal most Americans share: Reining in prescription drug prices so that people can get the medicines they need at a price they can afford.

 1. Consumers and medical professionals shouldn’t be kept in the dark